 How does Hypnotherapy and EFT help me overcome my anxiety, general anxiety disorder, stress and panic attacks?

-Hypnotherapy can help by identifying the root cause of the anxiety, and then cleanse and break the associations to this triggering event so that it no longer bothers you and you can take control and get on with life normally.
+Hypnotherapy can help by finding the root cause of the anxiety.
+Once we find the root cause we can break the connections to it so that it no longer bothers you and you can get on with life normally.

-Additionally Hypnotherapy and EFT has an immediate effect on current stress and anxiety levels evident by reductions in blood pressure, breathing rate, and pulse rates, helping you to start sleeping better, improve your digestion, improve your mood and increase your motivation.
+Hypnotherapy and EFT also have an immediate effect on current stress and anxiety levels evident by reductions in blood pressure, breathing rate, and pulse rates, helping you to start sleeping better, improve your digestion, improve your mood and increase your motivation.

 Dealing with stress, anxiety and panic attacks with hypnotherapy helps you: